reynaldichernando/workers-import-demo/README.md

 npm run build
 ```

-3. This outputs `worker.js` with all dependencies inlined - no imports needed.
+3. This outputs `worker.js` with all dependencies inlined.
+Copy and publish this file as your Puter worker normally.

 ## Build Configuration